 Or are you not sure now that the twine that you have is safe enough to use?

 Then maybe you can use a few of these handy and safe alternatives!
-Do check out that post, it is a very interesting read as well!
+Do check out that post as well, it is a very interesting read as well!

 How To Tie Meat: My Step By Step Guide